Everybody Gonfi-Gon

 "Everybody Gonfi-Gon" is a song by Italian Eurodance project Two Cowboys.
-It was released in June 1994 as the project's debut single.
-Drawing comparisons to other string-driven country-dance hits at the time, including The Grid's "Swamp Thing" and "Cotton Eye Joe" by Rednex, "Everybody Gonfi-Gon" became a hit single as well, reaching number two in Finland and Iceland and peaking within the top 10 in Austria, Denmark, Ireland, the Netherlands, and the United Kingdom.
+It was released in June 1994 by Ffrreedom Records and 3 Beat Music as the project's debut single.
+Both written and produced by Maurizio Braccagni and Roberto Gallo Salsotto, it drew comparisons to other string-driven country-dance hits at the time, including The Grid's "Swamp Thing" and "Cotton Eye Joe" by Rednex, "Everybody Gonfi-Gon" became a hit single as well, reaching number two in Finland and Iceland and peaking within the top 10 in Austria, Denmark, Ireland, the Netherlands, and the United Kingdom.